Controllable Face Synthesis with Semantic Latent Diffusion Models: Experiments

 \section{Experiments}

 \textbf{Training Details.} We train our model on a NVIDIA 4090 gpu with a learning rate of $2.0e-06$.
-During training, $50\%$ of the images passed to the style encoder were all zeros images; this let the model learn how to produce random images without any reference and also improved the capability of the model of generating conditioned images manipulating the scale $s$ in \cref{eq:uc}.
+During training, $50\%$ of the images to the style encoder were set to zeros; this lets the model learn to produce random images without any reference, and improved the capability of generating conditioned images manipulating the scale $s$ in \cref{eq:uc}.
 For all the tests, we empirically set $s=1.2$.

 \textbf{Dataset.} we train our model on CelebAMask-HQ \cite{celeba} which is composed by 30k human face images paired with the corresponding 19-channel semantic mask.
 The dataset is splitted as follows: 28k images for training and 2k for testing.